Teacher held for raping teenage student

-Palghar: Police have arrested a school teacher for allegedly raping a 14-year-old student on several occasions at his private tuition classes at Nalasopara in Maharashtra's Palghar district, an official said on Tuesday.
+Palghar: Police have arrested a school teacher for allegedly raping a 14-year-old student on several occasions at his private tuition in Nalasopara of Maharashtra's Palghar district, an official said on Tuesday.

+Angry parents and relatives of the girl along with several others held a protest this morning outside the school, where the accused is employed as a teacher, and blamed its management for "shielding" him.
+The minor studies in the same school.

 The accused, identified as Amit Dubey (30), was arrested on Monday, he said.